Skip to main content

 As the tenth digit entered by Marion is \(\mathtt{X}\) which stands for \(10\) and \(10\ne 0\) the web server sends the message, that there is no book with the requested ISBN-10 number.

 We have seen that the operation \(\fmod\) is used in the authentication of ISBN numbers.
-Similar methods are used in the authentication of other numbers such as serial numbers of banknotes and credit card numbers,.
+Similar methods are used in the authentication of other numbers such as serial numbers of bank notes and credit card numbers,.